wscarter/bestreads/README.md

-nodejs-goodreads
+Node.js Goodreads
 ================

-Goodreads API wrapper in Node.js
+A Goodreads API wrapper in Node.js

+4/14 - Currently adding features, will soon be packaged for NPM.